ccyphers/kong_readably/README.md

 ## Install Kong from:
 https://github.com/ccyphers/kong/tree/my_next

-This is needed to that the redis connection information can be defined by the main kong.conf.
+This is needed so that the redis connection information can be defined by the main kong.conf.

 The only configuration a plugin has is on a per connection basis, and it's best if connection pools are created in the Nginx worker to be shared by